 Conclusion

-In fact, at least ten states have now passed laws that would require employers to disclose salary ranges and information about benefits.
-These new laws give employees more power to seek equitable treatment in the workplace.
+With at least ten states now mandating employers to disclose salary ranges and benefits information, employees are empowered to advocate for fair treatment in the workplace.